AMBER

 DIAGNOSTIC PROPERTIES

 Amber has a melting-point range of 200 to 380°C, but it tends to burn rather than melt.
-Amber is amorphous in structure and, if broken, can produce a conchoidal, or shell-like, fracture.
+It is amorphous in structure and, if broken, can produce a conchoidal, or shell-like, fracture.
 It is a poor conductor and thus feels warm to the touch in the cold, and cool in the heat.